Azad77/backup_hashnode/clcgkfhqa000708jtezgpbgse.md

 ---

 Learn how to create meaningful URLs for your modern web applications using Flask.
-By using the route() decorator, you can easily connect functions to specific URLs.
+By using the `route()` decorator, you can easily connect functions to specific URLs.
 Whether you want to define a basic index route or create a custom route that returns a specific message, Flask makes it easy to implement URL routing for your web app.
 Check out this article to get started with mastering URL routing in Flask today.

-Modern web applications apply meaningful URLs to assist users to come back to them easily when they can remember them.
+Modern web applications use meaningful URLs to help users easily return to them when they remember them.

-Use the [**route()**](https://flask.palletsprojects.com/en/2.2.x/api/#flask.Flask.route) decorator to connect a function to a URL.
+To connect a function to a URL, use the `route()` decorator.

-We can use index route ('/') and then define it:
+We can use the index route `('/')` and define it as follows:

 ```python
 @app.route('/')